amitjha-100/phishing-url-detector-/README.md

 Only analyze URLs as text.
 Do not open suspicious links in your browser.
 If you expand this project later, use a controlled lab environment and avoid fetching unknown pages directly.

-## Good Portfolio Improvements

-- Add a Flask or FastAPI web interface
-- Store scan history in SQLite
-- Add CSV export for reports
-- Add a screenshot-safe mode that never loads remote resources
-- Integrate a trusted reputation API, such as Google Safe Browsing, with clear rate-limit handling
-- Train a small ML model using URL-only features and compare it against the heuristic score